 The court has reserved its decision.

-Next story in National: Food prices up 1.9%
+Next story in New Zealand: Food prices up 1.9%

 Copyright © 2013, Radio New Zealand